openstack/oslo.rootwrap/README.rst

 .filters files
 ==============

-Filters definition files contain lists of filters that `oslo-rootwrap` will use to allow or deny a specific command.
+Filters definition files contain lists of filters that `nova-rootwrap` will use to allow or deny a specific command.
 They are generally suffixed by `.filters`.
 Since they are in the trusted security path, they need to be owned and writeable only by the `root` user.
 Their location is specified